carpentries-incubator/intro-image-classification-cnn/episodes/setup-gpu.md

 ## Download the exercise python template file

-The aim for this workshop is to create a python script that you can used as a "base python program" that can be used for future projects.
+The aim for this workshop is to create a python script to use as a "base python program" for future projects.

 In an effort to not clutter the scripts developed in the workshop with episode exercise/challenge code, this workshop will use an exercises python script for all of the exercises completed throughout the workshop.